pypa/pip/docs/html/development/contributing.rst

 MIT License.

-Provide tests that cover your changes and run the tests locally first. pip :ref:`supports <compatibility-requirements>` multiple Python versions and operating systems.
+Provide tests that cover your changes and run the tests locally first. pip supports multiple Python versions and operating systems.
 Any pull request must consider and work on all these platforms.